ninabarzh/red-lantern-sim/README.md

 ## License

-This project is released under **CC0 / public domain equivalent**.
+This project is released under [CC0 / public domain equivalent](https://creativecommons.org/publicdomain/zero/1.0/legalcode.en).

-Do what you want.
+Meaning: Do what you want.
 Just do it well.